wdi-sf-march-2014/notes/AngularModuleServices/angular_module_services.md

   5) End-to-end tests can use modules to override configuration.

 ####When Should I Use A Module?
-- There should be a module for each feature
+- There should be a module for each feature aka feature separation
 - There should be a module for each reusable component (especially directives and filters)
 - When an application level module which depends on the above modules and contains any initialization code

 * More Modular Angular
-  * `angular.module`
+  * `angular.module` - The angular.module is a global place for creating, registering and retrieving Angular modules.
+All modules (angular core or 3rd party) that should be available to an application must be registered using this mechanism.
     * An `App` module

-    * Dependency injection
+####Dependency Injection
+Dependency injection is a software design pattern which is often used in infrastructure components and which ensures that one particular component does not directly create references to other components.
+Instead of direct instantiation, every component will receive references to required other components like helpers, services, etc. as parameters to their constructor.

-* Modular Controllers
+* TODO: Modular Controllers
   * A module for controllers
-  * When to create a new module?
-    * Feature Separation

 ##Angular Services
 - Angular services are substitutable objects that are wired together using dependency injection (DI).
 You can use services to organize and share code across your app.